LBHackney-IT/API-Playbook/docs/data_migration.md

 ## DMS supported replication types

 - **Continuous replication (CDC)**
-  * When we want to do a one-off migration of all data and then continuously capture new inserts, updates and deletes and reflect them in our target database
+  * When we want to do a one-off migration of all data and then continuously capture new inserts, updates and deletes and reflect them in our target database.

 - **One-off data migration**
-  * When the goal is to migrate all data from a source, and is expected that changes will not be captured and reflected
+  * When the goal is to migrate all data from a source, and is expected that changes will not be captured and reflected.

 # Which AWS DMS set up to use?